pinyin/tween-here/README.md

 ```
 container.scrollTop = 100
 ```
-Content will then jump to a new position.
-What if you want it to scroll smoothly?
+Content will jump to a new position.
+What if you want it to move smoothly?

 With TweenHere, you can add an animation within two lines:
 ```